phuonganhdangamy/CSC207-G2/README.md

 ## **User Stories**
 1. Log in and log out of an account (common).

    Allows users to securely access their accounts and save data when they log out.
+Enables secure user access with persistent data storage.

 2. Buy a stock (Dora).

-   Enables users to purchase stocks using virtual money, reducing their account balance accordingly
+   Enables users to purchase stocks using virtual money, reducing their account balance accordingly.

 3. Sell a stock (Amvi).

    Allows users to sell stocks they own and increase their account balance by the current stock price.